pkgw/website/content/howto/capture-video-efficiently-on-linux.md

 This (currently?) requires use of the proprietary NVidia kernel module and X.org.
 After setting everything up the workflow is:

-1. Disconnect from (or simply don't use?) any external display.
-The discrete GPU is only physically wired up to the laptop panel.
-(Or maybe it doesn't even matter?
-We're using the GPU for video encoding, not its graphics output.)
-1. Plug in AC power.
-This stuff is power-hungry!
-1. Connect up fancy microphone, if possible.
-1. Consider using external keyboard and mouse.
-Typing on the built-in keyboard can be noisy.
-The trackpad is bad for pointing/clicking accuracy.
+1. Consider hardware setup: fancy microphone; external keyboard and mouse;
+   physical isolation between the mike and other items.
 1. Reboot machine.
 1. Select one of the kernel variations with the NVidia kernel module.
 1. Before actually booting, check the kernel command line and make sure that magic arguments are there: `rd.driver.blacklist=nouveau modprobe.blacklist=nouveau nvidia-drm.modeset=1`
 1. Once booted, make sure to use X.Org rather than Wayland for the session.
-   (This may be the only possibility if the NVidia drivers are properly activated; check `$XDG_SESSION_TYPE`.)
+   (This may be the only possibility if the NVidia drivers are properly activated; check `$XDG_SESSION_TYPE` after logging in.)
 1. Open up [OBS] and make a test recording.

 [OBS]: https://obsproject.com/